Sno-Isle TECH Skills Center

 Apprenticeship Cost & Career Outlook

-This is a Registered Apprenticeship Program — meaning you will earn while you learn.
+Sno-Isle TECH Skills Center is a Registered Apprenticeship Program — meaning you can earn while you learn through paid on-the-job training in Automotive.

-- Paid on-the-job training with increasing wages
+- Paid on-the-job training with step increases as you progress

-- Classroom or technical instruction provided by the program
+- Classroom / technical instruction is part of the program structure

 Step-by-Step Career Guides